Getting Help When Needed Is A Good Thing

-DIY has been the craze for a number of years now.
-There’s an entire TV channel dedicated to “how to” shows.
+DIY has been the craze for a while now and there is no sign of it slowing down any time soon.
+There are entire TV channels dedicated to “how to” shows.
 Craftiness and homemade products have come into vogue.
-A quick search on Pinterest can teach you how to make homemade laundry detergent, design your own jewelry and cook delicious meals.
+A quick search on Pinterest can teach you how to make homemade laundry detergent, design your own jewelry, and cook delicious meals.

-The increased awareness and knowledge benefits everyone.
+The increased awareness and knowledge of how to do it yourself benefits everyone.
 However, the downside of our DIY culture is that it can make it harder to ask for help.
 If you’re a busy professional, you may not have the time or desire to clean your home.
 Most parents, swamped with so many responsibilities, would love to have someone else cook their family’s meals.

-If you have the financial means to do so, outsourcing housekeeping, laundry and other errands can free up more of your time for the things you enjoy doing — even if that’s making homemade laundry detergent.
+If you have the financial means to do so, outsourcing housekeeping, laundry, and other errands can free up more of your time for the things you enjoy doing — even if that happens to be making homemade laundry detergent.

 If you feel that hiring a housekeeper is a poor use of money, consider it thoughtfully.
 Say it takes you 6 to 8 hours — almost a full day — to thoroughly clean your home.
 Is it really worth it?
 A small team of cleaners can easily run through a large house in about two.
-Having the time to focus on activities that are important to you, be it your work or your family, and a clean home, is worth the small investment.
+Having the time to focus on activities that are important to you, be it your work or your family, and still be able to enjoy having a clean home, is worth the small investment.

 If you live in a large metropolitan area, some launderers will pick up your dirty clothes from your home and deliver them back to you the next day.
 What’s easier than that?